Skip to main content

 Supported Executors

-When using start_task_attempt, the following executors are supported (case-insensitive, accepts hyphens or underscores):
+When using start_workspace, the following executors are supported (case-insensitive, accepts hyphens or underscores):

 • claude-code / CLAUDE_CODE